 Know what to expect: Mortgage Brokers and Mortgage Bankers

-A mortgage broker (either a firm or an individual) is an independent agent for the mortgage loan applicant as well as the lender.
-A mortgage broker coordinates things between you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
-You partner with a mortgage broker to review your financial circumstance and find the lender who has the right loan program for you.
-You deliver your application to your broker, who offers it to a number of lenders.
+A mortgage broker is someone or company that serves as an independent agent for both the mortgage loan borrower and the lender.
+Your mortgage broker will stand as coordinator between you and the lending institution; which may be a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
+Which lender has the loan programs that fits your needs?
+A mortgage broker will help you find the best one.
+You give your mortgage application to your broker, who submits it to one or more lenders.
 Your mortgage broker then assists your work with the lender chosen until the closing of the loan.
-The broker receives a commission from the borrower upon closing.
+The broker is given a commission from the borrower upon closing.

-In the market for a mortgage?
-We will be glad to help!
-Give us a call at
+Shopping for a mortgage?
+We can assist you!
+Give us a call today at

 (305) 535-2230.
 Want to get started?
 Apply Here